-USING DMCONFIG.INI TO CHANGE THE JOURNAL TRIGGER VALUE
+USING DMCONFIG.INI TO CHANGE JOURNAL TRIGGER VALUE

-If the database is offline, you can set the journal trigger value used by Backup Server directly using the DB\BkFul keyword in the dmconfig.ini file.
+If the database is offline, you can set the journal trigger value used by Backup Server directly using the DB_BkFul keyword in the dmconfig.ini file.
 The next time you start the database, Backup Server will use this setting for the journal trigger value.
-If the database is online, changing the value of the DB\BkFul keyword will have no effect until the database is shut down and restarted.
+If the database is online, changing the value of the DB_BkFul keyword will have no effect until the database is shut down and restarted.

-T o set the journal trigger value using the dmconfig.ini file:

-- 1. Open the dmconfig.ini file on the database server using any ASCII text editor. - 2.
-Locate the database configuration section for a database to change the journal trigger value.
+- → To set the journal trigger value using the dmconfig.ini file: - 53.
+Open the dmconfig.ini file on the database server using any ASCII text editor. - 54.
+Locate the database configuration section for a database to change the journal trigger value. - 55.
+Change the value of the DB_BkFul keyword to an integer value between 50 and 100, or set it to zero.

-- 3. Change the value of the DB\BkFul keyword to an integer value between 50 and 100, or set it to zero. - 4.
-Restart the database to begin using the new journal trigger value.
+56. Restart the database to begin using the new journal trigger value.

-USING DMSQL TO CHANGE THE JOURNAL TRIGGER VALUE
+USING DMSQL TO CHANGE JOURNAL TRIGGER VALUE

-The procedure SetSystemOption can be used to change the journal trigger value while the database is running.
-The general syntax to change the incremental backup start time is:
+The stored procedure SetSystemOption can be used to change the journal trigger value while the database is running.
+The general syntax to change the journal trigger value is:

-dmSQL> Call SetSystemOption('bkful', 'n');
+CALL SETSYSTEMOPTION('bkful','n')